ucsfncl/dmri-swin/README.md

 ## Quickstart
 1. Clone the repo
 2. Run pip install -r dmri-swin/requirements.txt or install the required packages
-3. Download the model at https://drive.google.com/file/d/143yqY4VgaMhuDVspRVsP1dw6PkPpDH8z/view?usp=sharing and move to dmri-swin/models
+3. Download the model at https://drive.google.com/file/d/143yqY4VgaMhuDVspRVsP1dw6PkPpDH8z/view?usp=sharing and move it to dmri-swin/models
-4. For inference look at the swin_denoise function in inference.py or optionally use inference_cli.py which contains the cli utility
+4. For inference look at the swin_denoise function in inference.py or optionally use inference_cli.py which contains a cli utility
 5. Make sure that your data is sufficiently preprocessed.
-We used freesurfer's SynthStrip for brain masking, but in principle any good masking algorithm will do.
-We require fsl's Eddy to be performed on the diffusion MRI (preferentially with topup if possible) and for poor quality T1 images use freesurfer's recon-all or recon-all-clinical and take the T1.mgz or synthSR.mgz respectively.
+We used freesurfer's SynthStrip for brain masking, but any good masking algorithm will do.
+We require fsl's Eddy to be performed on the diffusion MRI (preferentially with topup if possible) and for poor quality T1 images it's best to use freesurfer's recon-all or recon-all-clinical and take the T1.mgz or synthSR.mgz respectively.
 Good quality T1 images can be used as is.
-Next, align your diffusion MRI and T1 volumes using Boundary-based Registration with the freesurfer bbregister or the fsl epi_reg command.
-For the WM mask, it could be better to use the WM mask supplied by freesurfer recon-all/recon-all-clinical or use the WM regions given by freesurfer mri_synthseg.
+Next, we align the diffusion MRI and T1 volumes using Boundary-based Registration with the freesurfer bbregister or the fsl epi_reg command use the white matter mask supplied by freesurfer recon-all/recon-all-clinical or use the WM regions given by freesurfer mri_synthseg.
 6. As a summary, you need diffusion MRI data (4D Volume) and its brain mask (3D Volume) as well as an aligned T1 scan (3D volume).
 7. As an example: python3 dmri-swin/inference_cli.py --dwi=/data/dwi.nii.gz --bvals=/data/dwi.bval --mask=/data/mask.nii.gz --t1=/data/t1.nii.gz --output=output.nii.gz --resample=True --resample_back=True --low_mem=True